ITECOMMPAY/qa-paracestamol/README.md

 max_rps | --max_rps 50 | Used to calculate delay if the delay_msec option is set to -1. delay_msec will be set to 1000/min(max_rps, number_of_processes)
-idle_timeout_sec, t | -t 600 | Terminate a test if it takes more than the given time to run show_first_fail | --show_first_fail true | Show the output of the first failed test
+idle_timeout_sec, t | -t 600 | Terminate a test if it takes more than the given time to run show_first_fail | --show_first_fail true | Show the output of the first failed test skip_reruns | --skip_reruns SomeOtherCest.php:test02 | Do not rerun these tests (see the "Setting test names" section) not_dividable_rerun_whole | --not_dividable_rerun_whole NotDividableCest.php | These cests should not be divided in separate tests.
+If any test in the cest is failed then the whole cest will be reran not_dividable_rerun_failed | --not_dividable_rerun_failed NotDividableUntilRerunCest.php | These cests should not be divided in separate tests.
+If a test in the cest is failed then only the failed test will be reran

 ### Run stages